Bergam0t/ed-demand-capacity-web/README.md

+If you have any questions about the development of the app, please get in touch with Sammi Rosser ([Bergam0t](https://github.com/Bergam0t)) via [Twitter](https://twitter.com/sammi_rosser), or open an issue on the respository.

 # Virtual environments
 To run the app on Windows, you need to use a conda environment because there is an issue with installing Prophet using pip.